AntoOnline/bash-script-docker-virustotal-scan-containers/readme.md

 No malicious or suspicious file found in portainer.tar.
 ```

-## Limitations

-Currently, only `EXPORT_TYPE=container` is fully supported.
-Image uploads are possible, but the status always remains "queued".

 ## Want to connect?

 Feel free to contact me on [Twitter](https://twitter.com/OnlineAnto), [DEV Community](https://dev.to/antoonline/) or [LinkedIn](https://www.linkedin.com/in/anto-online) if you have any questions or suggestions.